 Included dining venues available onboard Oasis-class and/or Quantum-class ships within the Royal Caribbean fleet include: Johnny Rockets (breakfast only on Oasis-class -- a cover charge applies on other Royal Caribbean ships), Boardwalk Dog House, SeaPlex Dog House, Café Promenade and Sorrento's pizzeria.

-Solarium Bistro is featured onboard Oasis of the Seas, Allure of the Seas and Harmony of the Seas, and is the ideal place to enjoy a healthier, lighter food option with the emphasis on "spa" cuisine and organic foods.
+Solarium Bistro is featured onboard Oasis of the Seas, Allure of the Seas, Harmony of the Seas and Symphony of the Seas, and is the ideal place to enjoy a healthier, lighter food option with the emphasis on "spa" cuisine and organic foods.
 Breakfast and lunch are included, but dinner requires an additional charge.

 What's on Offer?

 One of the biggest innovators in cruising, Celebrity Cruises offers a variety of complimentary dining options, but they're not all available to all guests.
-The main dining room and buffet venues are complimentary for everyone on board, but AquaClass guests also get the opportunity to enjoy breakfast and dinner at BLU: a spa restaurant that specialises in healthy, light cuisine.
-BLU is available onboard the following ships: Celebrity Eclipse, Equinox, Silhouette, Solstice, Reflection, Constellation, Infinity, Millennium and Summit.
+The main dining room (or rooms, in the case of new ship, Celebrity Edge) and buffet venues are complimentary for everyone on board, but AquaClass guests also get the opportunity to enjoy breakfast and dinner at BLU: a spa restaurant that specialises in healthy, light cuisine.
+BLU is available onboard the following ships: Celebrity Edge, Eclipse, Equinox, Silhouette, Solstice, Reflection, Constellation, Infinity, Millennium and Summit.

 Although deemed 'exclusive' to AquaClass guests, BLU can be pre-booked by Suite Class guests (depending on availability) at a charge of $5 per person.